BCLab-UNM/Swarmathon-Robot/SwarmieAssembly/AssemblyManual/Assembly4-TopPlateAssembly.md

 ![Ultrasound Bracket Drill](AssemblyImages/L-BracketDrill.JPG)

-Screw the three L-brackets to the ultrasound mount using six 4-40x1/2" button head screws.
+Screw the L-bracket to the ultrasound mount using two 4-40x1/2" button head screws.
 Attach the two plastic spacers from the kit using two of the four Philips head machine screws.

 ![Ultrasound Bracket](AssemblyImages/UltrasoundBracket.jpg)